Making Online Written Feedback Appointments

 - All appointments are a maximum of 50 minutes and back-to-back appointments are not allowed.

-- Writers may schedule up to two appointments per week.
+- Writers may schedule up to two virtual appointments per week.

-- Writers can book ahead up to 10 days in advance.
+- Writers can book up to 14 days in advance.

 - Writers must submit their own writing using their own WCOnline account.

 - If there are questions or concerns about an appointment or feedback, writers should contact the University Writing Center at 502-852-2173 or email@example.com.
-Writers should not attempt to contact consultants directly.
-If you call, please leave a voice mail, and we will respond as quickly as possible, Monday-Friday 9 a.m.- 5 p.m.
+Students, faculty, and staff should not contact consultants directly.